What makes the Cambridge English course so special?

 - Dr Adelene Buckland, BA (Hons) (Birmingham), MSt (Oxon), DPhil (Oxon)

 Adelene Buckland is a Lecturer in Literature at the University of East Anglia.
 She is also a Research Associate of the Cambridge Victorian Studies Group.
 Her main field of interest is Victorian literature and science.
-Her monograph, Novel Science: Fiction and the Geological Imagination is forthcoming with Chicago UP in 2013.
+Her monograph, Novel Science: Fiction and the Invention of Nineteenth-century Geology was published by Chicago UP in 2013.

 - Dr Germaine Greer, BA (Melbourne), MA (Sydney), PhD